 The letters b, p, d, and q are confused because the brain needs to learn to identify the letter name to the letter sound.
 If you hold a hat upright, then turn it 90 degrees, then turn it again 90 degrees, and then again, the same shape remains but it turned in different directions.
 But with b, p, d, and q, the brain doesn’t know necessarily if you are seeing the image upside down or not because the letter shapes could be just turned, and turned, and turned, and turned.

-I am a teacher trainer for S.P.I.R.E. curriculum, and I learned that the creator of the program, Sheila Clark-Edmands, was a speech pathologist.
+I was a teacher trainer for S.P.I.R.E. curriculum, and I learned that the creator of the program, Sheila Clark-Edmands, was a speech pathologist.
 She created S.P.I.R.E. to follow the order of a child’s speech development.
 That’s why she teaches a, i, o, u and then e.
 Separating the “i” from the “e” makes learning vowels much easier for kids.
 And what about consonants?

 S.P.I.R.E. teaches the p and b sounds together in their Sound Sensible kit.
 (This kit teaches letter names and sounds for kinder and first graders.)
 The tricky thing with p and b is that one is voiced and one is unvoiced.
 If you put your hands over your ears or touch under your throat with two fingers, while you say /b/ you will feel a vibration.
 This is called “voiced.”
 If you do the same for /p/ you will not feel a vibration.
 “P” is unvoiced.